usnistgov/FIPS201/_FIPS201/authentication.md

 # 6. PIV Cardholder Authentication {#s-6}

-This section defines a suite of authentication mechanisms that are supported by all PIV Cards and their applicability in meeting the requirements for a set of graduated authenticator assurance levels (AALs).
+This section defines a suite of authentication mechanisms that are supported by all PIV Cards and their applicability in meeting the requirements for a set of graduated assurance levels.
 This section also defines some authentication mechanisms that make use of credential elements that MAY optionally be included on PIV Cards.
 Specific implementation details of authentication mechanisms identified in this section are provided in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73).
 Graduated authenticator assurance levels are also applicable to derived PIV credentials used in accordance with *Guidelines for Derived Personal Identity Verification (PIV) Credentials* [[SP 800-157]](../_Appendix/references.md#ref-SP-800-157).

 While a wide range of authentication mechanisms is identified in this section, departments and agencies may adopt additional mechanisms that use the identity credentials on the PIV Card.
-In the context of the PIV Card Application, identity authentication is defined as the process of establishing confidence in the identity of the cardholder presenting a PIV Card.
+In the context of the PIV Card Application, authentication is defined as the process of establishing confidence in the identity of the cardholder presenting a PIV Card.
 The authenticated identity can then be used to determine the permissions or authorizations granted to that identity for access to various physical and logical resources.